-Why landscape photographers should always carry a telephoto | Photofocus
+Why landscape photographers should always carry a telephoto

 See a whole new world

 While having a wide-angle lens is great, I really like to play around with different focal lengths and zoom in.
-It gives me a different view on the scenery I see, and offers a perspective I wouldn’t otherwise have.
+It gives me a different view of the scenery I see and offers a perspective I wouldn’t otherwise have.